xniola/AWS-SDK/README.md

 In **Operations** folder there are some scripts that you should run with caution as they may cause changes to your aws infrastructure

 ## Syntax
+Generally, you can execute the scripts following this syntax:
 ```
 python3 <script_name.py> --profile <aws_profile_name>
 ```